 *Your application will be considered incomplete until all materials are received.

-Please note: Accepted students must have either a three (3) dose Hep B vaccine series or a two (2) dose HEPLISAV-B Hep B series and an immune Hep B surface antibody titre or an immune Hep B surface antibody titre completed by July 15, 2020.
-Failure to comply will result in removal from AS Dental Hygiene program.
+Accepted students must have either a three (3) dose Hep B vaccine series or a two (2) dose HEPLISAV-B Hep B series and an immune Hep B surface antibody titre or an immune Hep B surface antibody titre completed by July 15, 2021.
+Failure to comply may result in removal from AS Dental Hygiene program.

 Admission into the Dental Hygiene program is highly selective and decisions are made on an individual basis by the 4Cs Admissions staff and Dental Hygiene program director.
 The deadline for fall applicants is 5:00pm on February 1, 2020.
 The maximum enrollment for fall is 24 students.
 Once the enrolling class has been selected, a wait list of 30 students will be created in chronological order and maintained until the first week of classes in the fall semester.